egberts/egberts.github.io-src/content/articles/openssl-reserved-words.md

-HISTORICAL: `dollarid` pragma was introduced so that other operating systems who uses '`$`' in its shell variable names can use OpenSSL (e.g., DEC Vax VMS, can also use "`SYS$DISK`" ) since 2017.
+HISTORICAL: `dollarid` pragma was introduced so that other operating systems who use '`$`' in its shell variable names can use OpenSSL (e.g., DEC Vax VMS, can also use "`SYS$DISK`" ) since 2017.

 ##### `includedir`